dragonflydb/dragonfly-operator/README.md

 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"resources":{"requests":{"memory":"1Gi"},"limits":{"memory":"2Gi"}}}}'
 ```

+### Configuring instance authentication

+To add authentication to the dragonfly pods, you either set the `DFLY_PASSWORD` environment variable, or add the `--requirepass` argument.

 ### Deleting a Dragonfly instance

 To delete a Dragonfly instance, you can run